KnudsenMorten/AzLogDcrIngestPS/README.md

 ## Change of schema - internal error 500 mitigation
 In most cases, the changes of the schema of tables and DCRs will be done using a PUT (overwrite) command, which will add new properties to the table & DCR.

-Right now, LogAnalytics will throw an error 'internal server error 500'.
-The issue happens, if there is a change of the schema-type of an existing property.
+Right now, LogAnalytics will throw an error 'internal server error 500', if there is a change of the schema-type of an **existing property.**.
+This is very rare, but I have seen it happen for example a string-value was changed from TRUE to a boolean ($true)

 AzLogDcrIngestPS will fix this by deleting the table and re-creating it.
 You will not loose any data, as they are kept in the database - and you will see them again, when the table and properties are re-created.

 Problem has been escalated to the LogAnalytics team.